DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Report.md

 ---
 ## 1. Introduction
-This report documents the analysis and visualizationof a grades dataset using Power BI, focusing on data visualization.
+This report documents the analysis and visualization of a grades dataset using Power BI, focusing on data visualization.

 ---
 ## 2. Data Description